Skip to main content

 Classroom Grant funding helps these ideas gain traction and thrive within a school.
 PCEF then often steps in to help find other funding sources over time - which means successful initiatives can expand, reach more students, and achieve even more impact.

 “The most important people in schools are teachers.
 The rest of us are support.
-Because of that first-hand knowledge and expertise, teachers are in the best position to identify new ways to engage students in learning.” - Bob Edmiston, Principal, MPES
+Because of that first-hand knowledge and expertise, teachers are in the best position to identify new ways to engage students in learning.” - Bob Edmiston, Associate Principal, PCHS

 PCEF DONOR IMPACT